 As moreish as sweet biscotti unquestionably are, savoury biscotti are in a slightly higher league for me, but then more-ish savoury food is one of my weaknesses!
 Continue reading “Two flavours of savoury biscotti”

-I had not made a carrot cake in decades, but was delighted to have been asked by a former student if I would make a carrot cake for her wedding.
-As I made far too much mixture, I also made a batch of cupcakes with the excess, along with a loaf-sized carrot cake – the recipe for which I give here.
+I had not made a carrot cake in decades, so it was time to rectify that with made a batch of cupcakes and a loaf-sized carrot cake – the recipe for which I give here.
 Continue reading “Carrot cake with white chocolate & cream cheese icing”

 Mini pistachio shortbreads, topped them with fresh passion fruit curd and coated in white chocolate.
 Passionfruit and white chocolate go so well together that these are really not difficult to eat!